Build Deployable Physical AI Models

 Frequently Asked Questions

-It bridges the gap between flexible AI model development and constrained vendor toolchains.
-Instead of discovering incompatibilities late in the deployment process, you detect and resolve them early — inside PyTorch.
+It makes PyTorch models compatible, quantized, and deployable for selected embedded hardware platforms.
+It bridges the gap between flexible AI model development in Python and constraints during deployment.
+Instead of discovering incompatibilities late in the deployment process, you detect and resolve them early in PyTorch.

-Embedl Next is built for:
+Embedl Deploy is built for:

 - Deep learning engineers designing models